SIakovlev/Navigation/README.md

 #### Prioritised Replay

 **Idea**.
 For memory replay, the agent collects tuples of `(state, reward, next_state, action, done)` and reuses them for future learning.
 In case of prioritised replay the agent has to assign priority to each tuple, corresponding to their contribution to learning.
-After that these tuples can be reused based on their priorities, leading to more efficient learning.
+After that, these tuples are reused based on their priorities, leading to more efficient learning.

+The most challenging part here is the data structure that is fast for search and sampling.
+The solution was found [here](https://jaromiru.com/2016/11/07/lets-make-a-dqn-double-learning-and-prioritized-experience-replay/) where a sum tree was suggested as a good choice.
+It allows accessing and sampling data in logarithmic time `O(log N)`.
+The implementation was taken from the same source and adjusted for this particular use case.

 ### Results